AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::PrepayInstanceGroupClone.md

     Description: Image ID to create ecs instance.
   SystemDiskDiskName:
     Type: String
-    Description: Name of created system disk.Old instances will not be changed.
+    Description: Name of created system disk.
+Old instances will not be changed.
   Tags:
     Type: Json
     Description: >-
       Tags to attach to instance.
 Max support 20 tags to add during create instance.
 Each tag with two properties Key and Value, and Key is required.
     MaxLength: 20
+  PasswordInherit:
+    Type: Boolean
+    Description: >-
+      Specifies whether to use the password preset in the image.
+To use the PasswordInherit parameter, the Password parameter must be empty and you must make sure that the selected image has a password configured.
+    AllowedValues:
+      - 'True'
+      - 'true'
+      - 'False'
+      - 'false'
   Password:
     Type: String
     Description: >-